 - Mutual respect

-- Tolerance of those of different faiths and beliefs (as published in June 2014 by the Department of Education)
+- Acceptance of those of different faiths and beliefs (as published in June 2014 by the Department of Education)

 These values are taught through the curriculum and experienced explicitly through our school relationships and our celebration of diversity and inclusion.
 The school takes opportunities to actively promote British values through our whole school systems and structures, such as electing school leaders, council members and running a successful School Council.
 The children also have an active voice in many initiatives and school improvement matters from helping designing the playground, promoting healthy living to canvassing safe parking in the local area.

 At Patcham Infant School these values are reinforced regularly and in the following ways:

 Democracy is an important aspect of our school values.
 Our pupils have the opportunity to express their views through the school council (where children are selected by a class vote), pupil conferencing and active pupil voice through such roles as Sports Leaders and the Eco Council.

 The Rule of law:

 Our Golden Rules and Playground Rights and Responsibilities provide the moral and social framework in which children learn how to contribute in a positive manner to the safety and well-being of all members of the community.
 They are encouraged to reflect on the impact of possible choices on other individuals and they learn to develop a respect for all in their behaviour and attitudes.

 Our school ethos and personal and social education emphasize our freedom to be who we want to be and to be proud of who we are as long as our actions or thoughts do not infringe the freedoms of others.
 Our school environment is safe and supportive and encourages children to express themselves.
 Our Explore and Learn model allows children to often lead their own learning through choice of challenge and lines of enquiry.